Transcription factor Sp1

 Transcription factor Sp1, also known as specificity protein 1* is a protein that in humans is encoded by the SP1 gene.

 Function

 The protein encoded by this gene is a zinc finger transcription factor that binds to GC-rich motifs of many promoters.
-The encoded protein is involved in many cellular processes, including cell differentiation, cell growth, apoptosis, immune responses, response to DNA damage, and chromatin remodeling.
-Post-translational modifications such as phosphorylation, acetylation, O-GlcNAcylation, and proteolytic processing significantly affect the activity of this protein, which can be an activator or a repressor.
+The encoded protein is involved in many cellular processes, including cell differentiation, cell growth, apoptosis, immune responses, response to DNA damage, and chromatin remodeling. post-translational modifications such as phosphorylation, acetylation, O-GlcNAcylation, and proteolytic processing significantly affect the activity of this protein, which can be an activator or a repressor.

-In the SV40 virus, Sp1 binds to the GC boxes in the regulatory region (RR) of the genome.
+In the SV40 virus, Sp1 binds to the GC boxes in the regulatory sequence of the genome.